 Nonsteroidal anti-inflammatory drugs (NSAIDs) are commonly used pain relievers.
 There are various NSAIDs you can get as a prescription from your health care provider.
 Some are also available “over the counter” or OTC, which means that you do not need a prescription to take them.

-While you may not know the word NSAID, you’re probably familiar with some of the NSAID brands, such as:
+While you may not know the word NSAID, you probably know some OTC NSAIDs better by their generic and brand names such as:

 - Wilcox CM, Cryer B, Triadafilopoulos G. Patterns of use and public perception of over-the-counter pain relievers: focus on nonsteroidal antiinflammatory drugs.
 J Rheumatol.
 2005;32:2218-2224.

 - IMS 2012.